HMS Antelope (1802): Service history

 On 1 March 1814, Butcher and HMS Antelope joined the fleet of Admiral William Young off the mouth of the Eastern Scheldt in the Netherlands.
 Antelope was sent with two other ships to reinforce the squadron of frigates in the Western Scheldt, but owing to the illness of one pilot and the desertion of the other, Antelope ran aground off Flushing.
 For 48 hours she lay exposed to continuous barrage of shells from enemy batteries on shore, but was (to the astonishment of the whole fleet) eventually able to free herself and escape.

-In November 1814, she begun an upgrade refit at Portsmouth Dockyard, partly repairing damage sustained at the Scheldt and partly as a cosmetic upgrade to serve as the official flagship for Admiral Butcher.
-The refit took 13 months but, after a single voyage to Quebec, Butcher made little use of the ship after 22 December 1815.
+In November 1814, she began an upgrade refit at Portsmouth Dockyard, partly repairing damage sustained at the Scheldt and partly as a cosmetic upgrade to serve as the official flagship for Admiral Butcher.
+The refit took 13 months but, beyond a single voyage to Quebec, Butcher made little use of the ship after 22 December 1815.
 She was officially paid off in April 1819 and languished several years moored off the Thames Estuary before undergoing conversion to a prison ship from August to November 1823 at Chatham Docks.
 The ship remained seaworthy (unlike most of the "prison hulks" of the period).
 Her last main recorded task is transportation of prisoners to Bermuda in January 1824.
 As the ship was no longer in Royal Navy possession records then disappear.

 It would appear that she remained moored off the coast of Bermuda from 1824 until July 1845 when she was broken up.